-The Program in Biology offers seven majors.
-They range in specialization from cell and molecular biology to ecology and evolutionary biology.
+The Program in Biology offers eight different majors.
+They range in specialization from cell and molecular biology to ecology and evolution.
 If you are just beginning your career at U-M, it is not necessary to decide on a specific major right away.
 You may need to take several biology courses before knowing what aspect of the biological sciences interests you the most.
 However, if you are interested in earning a degree in the biological sciences, it is strongly recommended that you begin the prerequisite courses as soon as you enter U-M and that you see a major advisor early in your academic career (e.g., end of the freshman or beginning of the sophomore year) to begin a course plan.

 This major program develops an appreciation of the levels of organization of life, its diversity, and the processes by which life has achieved its present forms.
 The program is recommended for those who wish to study biology as part of a liberal education, to prepare for a teaching career in secondary schools, or to prepare for graduate study in biology or the health professions.